Career Definition for a Creative Writing Teacher

-Though some may believe it is not possible to teach others how to be creative, a creative writing teacher applies standard teaching pedagogies to the subject of creative writing for the purpose of assisting students with their quality and knowledge of poetry and prose.
-The responsibilities of creative writing Teachers employed by schools may include monitoring classroom activities, creating, and grading assignments including standardized tests, meeting with parents, and attending or supervising extracurricular functions.
+A creative writing teacher applies standard teaching pedagogies to the subject of creative writing for the purpose of assisting students with their quality and knowledge of poetry and prose.
+The responsibilities of creative writing teachers employed by schools may include monitoring classroom activities, creating, and grading assignments including standardized tests, meeting with parents, and attending or supervising extracurricular functions.

 Some creative writing teachers are talented and successful writers who occasionally teach at conferences and writing workshops.
 No educational degree is required for these creative writing teachers because their employment is dependent more upon reputation and ability than educational background.
 Since creative writing is taught in elementary, secondary, and post-secondary schools, the level of education required to teach creative writing varies.
 All elementary school teachers are required to simultaneously earn a bachelor's degree in education and a multi-subject teaching credential.
 Secondary school creative writing teachers are required to simultaneously earn a bachelor's degree in creative writing or a related field and a single-subject teaching credential.
 Those aspiring to teach creative writing in a community college or above may need a 6- or 8-year degree in creative writing or a related field.

 Required Job Skills

 All teachers must be able to inspire and communicate with students from a variety of cultural backgrounds and learning environments.
 It is often necessary for creative writing teachers employed by a public or private school to teach other writing or literature courses, so some employers may prefer candidates who are willing to accept a variety of teaching responsibilities.
 Many successful creative writing teachers practice creative writing themselves and may find more opportunities if their writing has been published.